devchan64/devchan64.github.io/_posts/en/2025-04-29-api-gw-philosophy.md

 ---

+# Why Should API Gateway Be the Starting Point of Architectural Design?

 ## 1. Structureless Flow – The Design Problem of the API Era

 In modern systems, APIs are no longer just technical elements.